 As an eight times recipient of the Royal Institute of Philosophy Jacobsen Fellowship Charlotte taught introductory philosophy courses in five Belfast secondary schools, securing one quarter of the Royal Institute of Philosophy's annual schools budget for Northern Ireland in 2010-11.
 She twice hosted schools philosophy conferences at Queen’s University, Belfast (Nov 2010; May 2012).
 Both conferences were generously funded by the Royal Institute of Philosophy, London, UK.

 In her capacity as Philosophy Associate for the Northern Ireland exam board CCEA, Charlotte ran annual day-long sessions on teaching ethics and philosophy of religion (GCSE, AS & A2 Level) to school teachers in Northern Ireland.
-She also wrote a regular column in TermTalk Northern Ireland's teaching magazine (delivered to all 27,000 teachers in NI) (2011).
-In 2015 she was guest writer for the Irish school principals’ magazine Leadership+ which is distributed to 7,000 principal teachers in Ireland.
-The aim of these pursuits was to encourage the teaching of philosophy in Irish schools - North and South.
+She also wrote a regular column in Northern Ireland's in-house teaching magazine.
+Her aim was to encourage the teaching of philosophy in Irish schools - both North and South of the border.